krenhammer/sipacate/docs/plan-template/spec.md

 # Plan Templates (/plan-template)

-Create a way for Users to CRUD plan Tempates which consit of plan steps each with plan item children
+Create a way for Users to CRUD Plan Templates which consist of plan steps each with plan item children

     - Drizzle migration for persistance to db
     - CRUD API (zod validation)